scarpent/ledgerbil/README.md

 Note to Prospective Users and Contributors
 ------------------------------------------

-In many ways, Ledgerbil is highly customized and tuned to my own usage of ledger.
+In many ways, ledgerbil is highly customized and tuned to my own usage of ledger.
 It will be fine with me if I'm the only one that ever uses it.